sharontherese/sharon-kabel/content/post/ratzinger-fabricated-liturgy/index.md

 It finally dawned on me how remarkably similar these two English quotations were.

-After considering all of these threads, I had an hypothesis.

-# A timeline and a proposed explanation
+# A proposed timeline

+**Update from 05/28: I have added 1989 and 1990 to the timeline, and revised several other points.**

 Here is what we know for sure:

 * 1983: Monsignor Klaus Gamber publishes _Die Reform der Romischen Liturgie_.
+* 1989: A collection of essays, mostly German, is published in honor of Gamber.[^21] Ratzinger's quote about the fabricated liturgy appears here, possibly for the first time.
+* 1990: The journal _Theologische_ reviews the essay collection in its February 1990 issue, and quotes Ratzinger at length.
 * 1992: _Die Reform_ is reprinted in French as _La Reforme Liturgique en Question_, with a foreword by Ratzinger.[^15]
-* 1993: _La Reforme_ is reprinted in English as _The Reform of the Roman Liturgy: Its Problems and Background_.[^5] The French and English editions contain the Gamber Version of the quotation, which begins, "What happened after the Council...".
+* 1993: _La Reforme_ is reprinted in English as _The Reform of the Roman Liturgy: Its Problems and Background_.[^5] The French and English editions contain the Gamber Version.
 * July 22-24, 2001: Fontgombault Abbey hosts a conference on the liturgy.
 Ratzinger gives a talk called, "The Theology of the Liturgy."
 * 2002, January: Fr.
 Patrick de la Rocque of the SSPX writes an article for the SSPX newsletter about Ratzinger and the conference.
 Fr. de la Rocque gives the _Theologische_ Version of the quotation, citing as his source _Revue Theologisches_, Vol. 20, Feb.
 1990, pgs.
 103-104.
 Fr. de la Rocque's article is translated and republished in Angelus, thus debuting the dubious _Revue Theologisches_ attribution into the English-speaking world.
 * 2002: Fontgombault conference proceedings are published in French.[^12]